 This often results in having no idea what to do, not getting enough time to think about your next moves and finally – completely giving up on TFT.
-That being said, Teamfight Tactics is a great fun and chill game after you understand some basics and get the hang of it.
+That being said, Teamfight Tactics is great fun and chill game after you understand some basics and get the hang of it.
 That's what this guide is for.
-We're going to start with the basics of this game to, later on, provide you with some useful tips to specific aspects of the game.
-To become a master tactitian, you'll have to understand eveyrhing that's happening on your screen.
+We're going to start with the basics of this game too, later on, provide you with some useful tips to specific aspects of the game.
+To become a master tactician, you'll have to understand everything that's happening on your screen.

 Unlike Summoner's Rift and every other League of Legends game mode, Teamfight Tactics (TFT) is not based on cooperation.
 Each match includes eight players, and all of them fend for themselves.
 Of course, you can play with friends, but you're going to have to fight each other anyway.

 Each player starts with a pool of 100 HP.
 After your HP hits 0, you drop off from the match.
 In ranked games usually, the top four (sometimes top five) players get LP gains, and the bottom three-four lose LP.
 The closer you are to 1 or 8, the more extreme your gain/loss will be.

 Teamfight Tactics is an auto-battler, you get to create a team comp by placing units on your board, but you can't control them when the combat starts.
 Almost all of your actions happen between the fights when you can remove or add TFT champions and switch their positions.